Write a Killer Cover Letter for a Scholarship (w/Example)

-Many students are put off by scholarship applications that require a cover letter.
+It’s easy to get put off by scholarship applications that require a cover letter.
 Cover letters may seem annoying but there is a bright side here.
-A simple letter gives you one more opportunity to show off and convince the scholarship committee that you deserve to win the award.
+A simple letter gives you another opportunity to convince the scholarship committee that you deserve to win the award.

 What Is a Cover Letter?